HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="all_properties.sql"
 ) }}

-It must be noted that there is a great deal of volatility in these figures as compared to last year’s, such as `flex-basis` doubling in usage on mobile while not really shifting on desktop.
+It must be noted that there is a great deal of volatility in these figures as compared to last year's, such as `flex-basis` doubling in usage on mobile while not really shifting on desktop.
 This could be due to changes in a common framework used in mobile development, or it could be some other factor.

 #### Grid